bmob222/harbor/README.md

 - The **Stremio addon protocol** and the **Stremio** team, for an open, well designed standard worth building on.
 - The **[Stremio-addons.net](https://stremio-addons.net) Team** and Sleeyax, for providing an excellent service (please consider supporting them).
-- [@stass_motion](https://pro.fiverr.com/freelancers/stass_motion) for the lottie animations, he is fantastic consider supporting him
+- [@stass_motion](https://pro.fiverr.com/freelancers/stass_motion) for the lottie animations, he is fantastic consider supporting him.
 - **Cinemeta** and the wider **addon community**, whose work makes the experience possible out of the box.
 - **TMDB**, **Trakt**, **OMDB**, **Fanart.tv**, **RPDB**, **Kitsu**, and **AniZip** for the metadata that brings catalogs to life.
 - **libmpv** for a world class playback engine, and the **Anime4K** project for its upscaling shaders.